ZenitK/zenitk.github.io/_drafts/import-from-csv-to-elasticsearch-with-logstash.md

 ## Prepare Logstash Configuration

 First, follow the [instructions on installing Logstash](https://www.elastic.co/guide/en/logstash/current/installing-logstash.html).
 Then, take a brief look at this full logstash configuration script.
 I'll explain the details further down.
-You can download it [here](/assets/posts/2020/import-from-csv-to-elasticsearch-with-logstash/import-hackernews.conf).
+The script can be downloaded [here](/assets/posts/2020/import-from-csv-to-elasticsearch-with-logstash/import-hackernews.conf).

 ```conf
 input {